 We understand that an RFP is a rather detailed document and is full of confidential information, so we highly recommend you sign NDAs with all the potential vendors first.
 This way, you’ll be sure your product idea will be kept out of the public domain.

 In this subsection, you should provide the vendors with the dates of the RFP’s process stages.
 Usually, the stages are as follows:

 - Conference call/meeting

 - Vendor shortlist selection

-Make sure you give the developers sufficient time to respond to your Request for Proposal.
-This will help to ensure that you receive the most accurate estimates.
+Make sure you give the developers sufficient time to respond to your RFP; this will help to ensure you receive more accurate estimates.